Hawaii solar rebates and incentives: 2025 guide

 Green Energy Money $aver (GEM$) On-Bill Program

-Hawaii no longer offers net metering, but Hawaiian Electric does offer solar buyback programs on every island.
+Hawaii no longer offers net metering, but Hawaiian Electric does offer a form of net billing on every island, which they call Smart Renewable Energy Export.

 While the sun is shining, your solar panels might produce more electricity than your home needs at any given moment.
-Under the net billing solar buyback programs in Hawaii, you can sell that excess power back to the grid for credits on your electricity bill.
+Under the net billing (AKA Smart Renewable Energy Export) program in Hawaii, you can sell that excess power back to the grid for credits on your electricity bill.

 The catch is that the utility companies only offer partial credit for every kWh—you’re selling the electricity to them at a significant discount, compared to what they’ll charge you to buy that electricity back later.